JamesTiernan/JamesTiernan.github.io/_pages/index.md

 excerpt: "An experienced and passionate Game Developer, with experience using various tools such as **Unity**, **Godot**, **Libresprite**, **Davinci Resolve** and **VS Code**."
-intro:
-  - excerpt: 'Experienced in Game Development in Unity using C# and currently studying Games Design and Development at university.
-Have been creating games for the past 10 years.
-Developed many solo games over the past 4 years and currently working in a team to build a 2D game in university.
-Confident programming skills and can quickly adapt to using new programming languages.
-Skilled in all aspects of games development including Games Design, Art, Programming and Sound Design.'
 feature_row:
   - image_path: /assets/images/unity.png
     alt: "Unity"